Despite a long history of machismo, women helped shape the Spanish state and its society. Who are the most famous Spanish women?

 Clara Campoamor Rodriguez

 The only woman shortlisted during the recent poll, was an Emily Pankhurst of her time.
-Born in Madrid in 1888, she was the lead advocate on women’s rights and suffrage during the creation of the Spanish constitution in 1931.
+Born in Madrid in 1888, she was the lead advocate on women’s rights during the creation of the Spanish constitution in 1931.
 After receiving her law degree from the University of Madrid, she was elected to the 1931 Constituent Assembly, despite the fact that women couldn’t vote at that point.
-She is credited with insisting upon the clause in the constitution that ensures gender equality today.
+She insisted upon the clause in the constitution that ensures gender equality today.

-Was a unique combination of revolutionary and dedicated social reformer who became the first female Cabinet minister in Spain.
-Born in Madrid in 1905 to anarchist parents, she worked for several anti-establishment journals before being appointed to the position of Minister of Health in 1936, a lone woman in the then all-male world of Spanish politics.
-As a minister, she improved orphanage conditions, created schools for prostitute rehabilitation, and attempting to safely regulate abortion.
+Was a unique combination of revolutionary and social reformer who became the first female Cabinet minister in Spain.
+Born in Madrid in 1905 to anarchist parents, she worked for several anti-establishment journals before being appointed to the position of Minister of Health in 1936.
+She was the lone woman in the then all-male world of Spanish politics.
+As a minister, she improved orphanage conditions, created schools for prostitute rehabilitation, and also attempted to safely regulate abortion.

 Was responsible for gaining worldwide recognition for one of Spain’s most beloved traditions – flamenco.
-Born in the poverty-stricken Barcelona slum of Somorrostro in 1913, at age five she began to accompany her guitarist father in flamenco tablaos in order to put food on the table.
+Born in Somorrostro in 1913, she began to accompany her guitarist father in flamenco tablaos.
 Discovered by critic Sebastian Gasch, he described her as the embodiment of ‘pure soul’.
-Fleeing the war, her subsequent tour through Latin America and the US was a sensation, landing her on the front cover of Life Magazine and taking her to meet President Roosevelt at the White House.
+Fleeing the war, her subsequent tour through Latin America and the US was a sensation.
+It landed her on the front cover of Life Magazine and also took her to meet US President Roosevelt.

 Alicia de Larrocha

 Continues to forge her astounding path through the field of biochemistry.
-Born in 1938 in Asturias, she received her BSc and PhD in chemistry from the Complutense University of Madrid in 1963.
-Four years later, she travelled to America to work with renowned Spanish scientist, Severo Ochoa.
+Born in 1938 in Asturias, she received her PhD in chemistry from the Complutense University of Madrid.
+Four years later, she traveled to America to work with renowned Spanish scientist, Severo Ochoa.
 She holds the patent on the DNA synthesis of bacteriophage phi29, which has long-reaching consequences in biotechnology and medicine.
 In 2008, she received the noble title, Marquise of Canero (her hometown), from King Juan Carlos I.

 Rosalia Mera Goyenechea